Songs of Hope: Unveiling Darkness

 The Physical TheraPianist

-Since 2020, Dr. Terry has worked with Dr. Dana Daniel Blake, a physical therapist with a specialization in ergonomics, to develop novel piano curriculum which helps to prevent injuries at the instrument.
+Since 2020, Dr. Terry has worked with two physical therapists & an orthopedic surgeon to develop a novel collegiate piano curriculum which helps to prevent injuries at the instrument.
 In Fall, 2022, they launched the initial phase of their curriculum to a cohort of graduate piano students at Samford University.
-Their research and curriculum development has been accepted for multiple presentations and, in 2021, was awarded the "Education Innovator Award" by the Physical Therapy Learning Institute.
-This short article gives one example of the interdisciplinary collaboration we are doing with our students.
+Their research and curriculum development has been accepted for national & international presentations and, in 2021, was awarded the "Education Innovator Award" by the Physical Therapy Learning Institute.
+This short article gives one example of how this interdisciplinary collaboration has enhanced student learning.
+Additionally, during Dr. Terry's recent training, he had the opportunity to participate in a Physician Assistant course, which he has applied towards teaching musicians about PRMDs.
+If you or your program is interested in acquiring The Physical TheraPianist curriculum, please reach out via the Contact form.

 Broken Harmony: Reconstructing Art